-You will be given a family therapy practice scenario that requires ethical and legal decision making.
-The Lewis & Clark Community Counseling Center (L&C CCC) policies and procedures manual will be available on the Moodle class site.
-You will have one week to explore and determine how you would make decisions as a family therapist and what resources and guidelines you would apply in order to make your decisions.
-The exam must be returned along with a 4-6 page typed, single-spaced response that includes:
+You will be given a family/couples therapy practice scenario that requires ethical and legal decision making.
+You can use all of the resources presented throughout the course (OARS, ACA code of ethics, AAMFT code of ethics, Lewis and Clark's counseling center policy and procedures).
+You will have one week to explore and determine how you would make decisions as a family/couples therapist and what resources and guidelines you would apply in order to make your decisions.
+Please be prepared to present your scenario during class.
+Provide a 3-4 page, double spaced paper on your scenario and includes the following:

-Identification of relevant ethical concerns/dilemmas5 pointsIdentification of relevant L&C CCC clinic policies/procedures5 pointsIdentification of relevant Oregon state laws5 pointsIdentification of applicable ethical codes (AAMFT & ACA)5 pointsBrief description of ethical decision making process you would use5 points
+Identification of relevant ethical concerns/dilemmas 5 points Identification of relevant L&C CCC clinic policies/procedures 5 points Identification of relevant Oregon state laws 5 points Identification of applicable ethical codes (AAMFT & ACA) 5 points

-6. Open Book Exam (25 points)
+5. Open Book Exam (25 points)